SCOTCAT.COM

 Relevant Information:

 Cordylancistrus has historically been the bin into which ichthyologists placed all 'Chaetostoma-like' loricariids that had fully-plated snouts but lacked the distinctive attributes of either Dolichancistrus (long pectoral-fin spines, at least one highly elongate cheek odontode) or Leptoancistrus (adipose and anal fins missing, at least one highly elongate cheek odontode) (Lujan, Nathan.
 2019).
+Etymology: The specific name setosus: Latin for bristly, referring to bristles on snout, “short and fine” on the female and “long and strong” on the males.
 Remarks: Found on some online searches as Dolichancistrus setosus which is now a synonym.

 Common Name: